-I'm Remy, a developer from The Netherlands with a focus on C++, C, linux and embedded systems.
+I'm Remy, a developer from The Netherlands with a focus on C++, C, some C#, Linux and embedded systems.

-I currently work for De Jong DUKE were I develop software for an embedded platform that powers coffee machines.
-This is a C++ and Qt stack running on Yocto Linux and Nucleus RTOS.
+I currently work on a C++ and Qt stack running on Yocto Linux.
 It controls hardware, runs the UI and has a few utilities for IoT connectivity and configuration.
-Technology is mostly C++ but includes Microsoft MFC, Flash, Qt and ARM kernel drivers.
+Technologies I'm fluid in include C, C# & C++, Windows (MFC/Win32), .NET (Core, Xaml, Framework and C++/CLI), Flash, Qt, Ansible, Bash & PowerShell.
 I was Linux and UNIX sysadmin for over 10 years before I got into development.

 To read more or get in touch, click here.
 This is my personal website, these articles do not reflect or are based on work, opinions or policies of any of my (previous) employers.
 Any resemblance to reality is pure coincidence.

 Fixing the hiss on my Atgames Legends Pinball Micro including root access23-01-2024 22:00 | Remy van Elst

 The Atgames Legends Pinball Micro is a small virtual pinball cabinet for around USD 350.
 I imported one to the Netherlands, Atgames does not ship here.
 The built in tables are okay and more are for sale via Atgames' webshop.
 Overall for the price it is a nice device.
 Build quality is okay, software lacks a bit of quality.
 One really annoying issue which severely impacts gameplay is a buzz / hiss sound.
 This post goes over my attempts to fix this hiss and the one that worked was a ground loop isolator.Read more...